cedricg-mirror/cedricg-mirror.github.io/_posts/2025-04-30-BruteRatelTestFrameWork.md

 This is a very basic php framework meant to test various commands from the malware and doesn't offer any 'C2' features

-A summary from most commands available from this sample is available on my [blog](https://cedricg-mirror.github.io/2025/03/24/BruteRatelCommandList.html)
+A summary from most commands available from this sample is available [here](https://cedricg-mirror.github.io/2025/03/24/BruteRatelCommandList.html)

 I didn't fully reverse / understood evry commands available nor do I intend to do so